-Standard Description Effective date (early adoption permitted) Amendment to These amendments relate to the application guidance and clarify 1 January IAS 32 and IFRS 7, some of the requirements for offsetting financial assets and 2014 'Financial Instruments: financial liabilities on the balance sheet.
-Presentation' Financial Instruments: This amendment provides relief from discontinuing hedge 1 January Recognition and accounting when novation to a hedging instrument to a central 2014 Measurement counter party meets specified criteria.
-Amendment to IAS 39 'Novation of derivatives' Amendment to IAS 36, This amendment addresses the disclosure of information about 1 January 'Impairment of assets' the recoverable amount of impaired assets if that amount is based 2014 on recoverable amount on fair value less costs of disposal. disclosures
+Standard Description Effective date (early adoption permitted) Amendment to IAS 32 and IFRS 7, 'Financial Instruments: Presentation' These amendments relate to the application guidance and clarify some of the requirements for offsetting financial assets and financial liabilities on the balance sheet.
+1 January 2014 Financial Instruments: Recognition and Measurement Amendment to IAS 39 'Novation of derivatives' This amendment provides relief from discontinuing hedge accounting when novation to a hedging instrument to a central counter party meets specified criteria.
+1 January 2014 Amendment to IAS 36, 'Impairment of assets' on recoverable amount disclosures This amendment addresses the disclosure of information about the recoverable amount of impaired assets if that amount is based on fair value less costs of disposal.
+1 January 2014